 A student may request a Leave of Absence.
-The form is located on the Student Resources M.S. program and must be completed and approved two weeks prior to the date of the leave request.
+The form is located on the Student Resources M.S. program and must be completed and approved three weeks prior to the date of the leave request.
+Students on leave for more than three consecutive terms and not registered within the following term are considered inactive and would need to reapply to the program.
 A Leave of Absence does not extend the 5-year timeframe for completing the M.S. in Family Therapy program.